rambojr10/mysql-express/README.md

 # API CRUD with MYSQL2 and Express

-I'am using middlewares, router and folder structure.
+I'm using middlewares, router and folder structure.

 @AndrésV